KratosMultiphysics/CoSimIO/tutorial/c/README.md

 CoSimIO_Info settings=CoSimIO_CreateInfo();
 ```

 It is important to mention that the `CoSimIO_Info` is a pointer to the cpp info class which is allocated by the `CoSimIO_CreateInfo()`.
+So it is don't forget to free it when is not needed anymore using `CoSimIO_FreeInfo()` function.
 This container can be used to pass additional information about the solver or connection settings to the CoSimIO:

 ```c
 CoSimIO_Info_SetString(settings, "connection_name", "test_connection"); // The connection name must be unique for each connection between two solvers